sphinx-contrib/packages/README.rst

 |sources| |pypi| |build| |coverage| |documentation| |license|

+    **Note:** It's 2018, and this project is still maintained: I has very few updates, because it *just works*.

 This `sphinx <http://sphinx.pocoo.org/>`__ extension provides some directives to see what tools are available on the compiling machine.
 I wrote this because I was developping a sphinx extension calling system commands, and I wanted to